-To thicken; in a small bowl, whisk together 2 tbsp of flour/cornflour with 1/2 cup of the casserole broth.
+To thicken; in a small bowl, whisk together 2 tablespoon of flour/cornflour with ½ cup of the casserole broth.
 Stir the flour mixture into the slow cooker.
 Cover and cook on high heat for an additional 30 minutes, or until thickened.

 Slow Cooker Chicken Casserole

 - 1 tbsp Flour (plain/all purpose)

 - 2 tsp Cider Vinegar

 - 1 tablespoon Olive OIl